apache/cloudstack-docs-install/source/hypervisor_installation.rst

 VSM Configuration Checklist
 '''''''''''''''''''''''''''

-You will need the following information about network configuration:
+You will need the following VSM configuration parameters:

-VSM Configuration Parameters Value Notes

-Value

-Notes

-Admin Name and Password
+**Admin Name and Password**
                        The admin name and password to connect to the VSM appliance.
 You must specify these credentials while configuring Nexus virtual switch.

-Management IP Address
+**Management IP Address**
                        This is the IP address of the VSM appliance.
 This is the IP address you specify in the virtual switch IP Address field while configuting Nexus virtual switch.

-SSL

-Enable
+**SSL**

-Always enable SSL.
+                       Should be set to Enable.Always enable SSL.
 SSH is usually enabled by default during the VSM installation.
 However, check whether the SSH connection to the VSM is working, without which CloudStack failes to connect to the VSM.